harveyramer/harvey-ramer-blog/src/pages/index.md

     Software is never perfect.
 It is always in process.
 Success requires relentless pursuit of customer-focused solutions.
 description: >-
   Without vision, workers are stifled by micro-management.
-With clear vision, managers can hire smart, motivated people, give them a clear vision and free them from needless rules.
+Vision allows managers to hire smart, motivated people and free them from bureaucracy.
 intro:
   blurbs:
     - image: /img/sir_winston_churchill_-_19086236948.jpg